 What Should I Look For In Drafting A Fantasy Kicker?

 You might think that efficiency is what you are after in a fantasy kicker, and while it plays a part, volume is really the big target.
 As you sort through field goal attempts, even if guys struggled with efficiency, they were still productive in fantasy points.
-Take Matt Gay for example, who only made 77% of his kicks, which ranked in the bottom half of the league.
-He still finished fifth in fantasy points.
-Greg Zuerlein has another one, who made just 73% of his kicks, but had 33 attempts, and also knocked in all of his extra points.
+Take Greg Zuerlein, for example, who made just 82.9% of his field goal attempts last year - that ranked outside the top 20 for kickers.
+However, he finished fifth in fantasy scoring as he led the NFL in field goal attempts.

-You can make the exception for a few names who didn’t see as many attempts yet still produced, like Dan Bailey and Justin Tucker.
-They crushed in extra points, but had to be accurate in order to produce those fantasy points.
-If they missed even a couple a piece, then the numbers wouldn’t be as strong.
-When evaluating kickers, these are the names still to consider, but we still want volume the most.
+You can make the exception for a few names who didn’t see as many attempts yet still produced, like Daniel Carlson and Ryan Succop.
+They crushed in extra points but had to be accurate to produce those fantasy points.
+If they missed even a couple apiece, then the numbers wouldn’t be as strong.
+These are the names still to consider when evaluating kickers, but we still want volume the most.

 Kickers on teams that move the ball is very important.
-There is a big reason for why Harrison Butker and Wil Lutz are big fantasy kickers year in and year out.
+There is a big reason why Harrison Butker and Wil Lutz are big fantasy kickers year in and year out.
 They are on offenses that move the ball in chunks and also play up in pace.
-There was two newer names in the fantasy kicking department, one being Zane Gonzalez in Arizona and Matt Gay in Tampa Bay.
+There were two newer names in the fantasy kicking department: Zane Gonzalez in Arizona and Matt Gay in Tampa Bay.
 Both finished as the 4th and 5th best kickers in fantasy points last season.
 After a horrendous offensive season in Arizona, Kyler Murray and a revamped coaching staff started to move the ball, which helped out Gonzalez’s attempts.
-The same goes for Tampa Bay, who were a pass happy team that move the ball.
+The same goes for Tampa Bay, who was a pass-happy team that moves the ball.

 Avoid kickers on bad teams.
 There is no real reason to be drafting the kicker of the Giants or Bengals right now.
 They don’t bring enough volume to the table, and often they find themselves in games where they will need to go for it more than settle for three because they are trailing by more than enough points.